A heart-warming tale set in Liverpool and London during the post-war years, from bestselling author Maureen Lee

 Liverpool, 1945.
-Three women, strong friends, return home from the war trying to fit back into their old lives after they've been demobbed.
-They've been thrown together by the war and shared all sorts of good and bad times.
-Now their old lives seem dull in comparison, but not for long.
+Three women, firm friends, return home from the war and try to fit back into their old lives after they've been demobbed.
+They've been thrown together by the war, and have shared all sorts of good and bad times.
+Now their old lives seem dull in comparison.
+But not for long...

 The younger women, Maggie and Nell, are both twenty-one and are full of hope and excitement; Iris, on the other hand, is feeling apprehensive about returning to civilian life.
 At the age of thirty, her only wish in life is to have a baby, but sadly this wish has yet to come true.

 When one of the women falls pregnant, there begins a dramatic sequence of events so far-reaching that the three friends' lives will become more intricately interwoven than they could ever have imagined.
 Over the next quarter of a century, this story of three remarkable - and very different - women unfolds into an uplifting tale of how three ordinary families become extraordinary.